jakinng/the-postcard-project/README.md

 * Users can see a detail view of postcards
 * Users can set their location
 * Users can find other users by location
+* Users can filter postcard feeds by location and time
+* Users can send postcards through text/email/messaging apps

 **Optional Nice-to-have Stories/Stretch Goals**
-* Users can send postcards through text/email/messaging apps
 * Push notifications
-* Users can see postcard feeds by location
 * The app suggests images to include based on location
 * Users can friend other users